JOTMANS HALL PRIMARY SCHOOL CURRICULUM INTENT

 In addition, our curriculum is tailored for the children of Jotmans Hall School in the following ways:

-At school level we plan in opportunities to provide children with experiences they would not otherwise have (e.g. with our developing program of links with other schools, including internationally with schools in Europe, Rwanda and Colombia), and we make best use of our specific location, and contacts in the local community to bring learning alive (parks, churches, musicians).
+At school level we plan in opportunities to provide children with experiences they would not otherwise have and we make best use of our specific location, and contacts in the local community to bring learning alive (parks, churches, musicians).
+We are looking to bring back links to schools in other countries, links that broke down during the COVID pandemic.

 We recognise that children at this school have limited access to different multicultural communities and we continually strive, through our curriculum offer and extra-curricular activities to broaden this experience (e.g. Diwali decoration workshops).